SuppliedOrange/VALORANT-Instalocker/README.md

 ## 🎡 Features

 - Select an agent, hop into a game and it instalocks before you even know it!
+- Works separately from the game through the VALORANT API using [valclient](https://github.com/colinhartigan/valclient.py)
 - Allows you to stop the application from waiting for pre-game whenever
 - Allows you to switch between characters while instalocking
 - Stops instalocking and sending API requests as soon as an error is found
-- Clean and straightforward UI.
+- Clean and straightforward UI
-- Fixed 3 second refresh limit to better prevent API abuse.
+- Fixed 3 second refresh limit to better prevent API abuse
 - Agent banners, agent previews and other stuff i put in because memes

 <br>